justindanielclark/ToDoList/README.md

 - Unsure of how to fix:
 -- Long strings break the 'notes' in the modals.
-Putting text-break css properties and hard width caps does not correct it -- Chrome has an unwanted CSS overwrite on autofill selection -- Picking a lower down icon in the [New/Edit]ProjectsModal causes the screen to shift upwards
+Putting text-break css properties and hard width caps does not correct it -- Chrome has an unwanted CSS overwrite on autofill selection